itteerde/fvttconfig/org/notes/update_2023-09-23_common_01.md

 # Notes

 *   `canvas.tokens.controlled[0].actor.items.filter(i => i.flags.itemcollection !== undefined)` allows checking the selected token (one) for trash remaining from Item-Containers.
-I think we should keep it as is and just let if fade away with setting up new worlds.
+I think we should keep it as is and just let it fade away with setting up new worlds.
     ```js
     let numberOfItemsWithTrash = 0;
     game.actors.contents.forEach((a) => {